British Military Administration (Malaya): Prelude to Malayan Union

 In May 1943 the Colonial Office began to consider how Malaya should be administered after the war.
-A plan was formulated in which the Federated and Unfederated Malay states, along with the Straits Settlements (excluding Singapore) were to be merged into a single entity called the Malayan Union.
-Included in the proposed union was the removal of political power from the Sultan's and granting of citizenship to non-Malays who had been resident in Malaya for at least 10 out of 15 years prior to 15 February 1942.
+A plan was formulated in which the Federated and Unfederated Malay States, along with the Straits Settlements (excluding Singapore) were to be merged into a single entity called the Malayan Union.
+Included in the proposed union was the removal of political power from the sultans and granting of citizenship to non-Malays who had been resident in Malaya for at least 10 out of 15 years prior to 15 February 1942.

 The proposal was announced on 10 October 1945 by George Hall, Secretary of State for the Colonies.
-Sir Harold MacMichael was empowered to sign revised treaties with the Malay Sultan's to enable the Union to proceed.
+Sir Harold MacMichael was empowered to sign revised treaties with the Malay sultans to enable the Union to proceed.
 MacMichael made several visits to the Malay rulers, beginning with Sultan Ibrahim of Johor in October 1945.
 The Sultan quickly consented to MacMichael's proposal scheme, which was motivated by his strong desire to visit England at the end of the year.
 MacMichael paid further visits to other Malay rulers over the proposal, and sought their consent over the proposal scheme.
 Many Malay rulers expressed strong reluctance in signing the treaties with MacMichael, partly because they feared losing their royal status and the prospect of their states falling into Thai political influence.

-The full impact of the proposal came into view on 22 January 1946 with publication of the British Governments white paper on Malayan Union and the impacts of the treaties the Sultan's had been persuaded to sign.
+The full impact of the proposal came into view on 22 January 1946 with publication of the British government's white paper on the Malayan Union and the impacts of the treaties the sultans had been persuaded to sign.
 The Colonial office suddenly found that it had forgotten its own pre-war advice on the need to maintain the Malay populations position of privilege.
 Malay reaction was swift with seven political dissidents led by Awang bin Hassan organised a rally on 1 February 1946 to protest against the Sultan of Johore's decision to sign the treaties, and Onn Jaafar, who was then serving as a district officer in Batu Pahat, was invited to attend the rally.

 A Pan Malay Congress was held on 1 March 1946 (the first of several) which began UMNO.
 The organisations aim was to oppose the Malayan Union.
-Onn also managed to persuade the Sultan's to boycott the inauguration ceremony for the Malayan Union.
+Onn also managed to persuade the sultans to boycott the inauguration ceremony for the Malayan Union.
 The British capitulated and agreed that while the Malayan Union still commenced on 1 April 1946 negotiations began in July 1946 for its replacement.